-If you’ve been looking into ways to improve the climate control efficiency of your home, methods to improve your privacy, or simply looking at options for windows, you’ve no doubt come across home window tints.
-Today, we’ll discuss this tool, including what it is, what it can do for your home and whether you may benefit from installing window film.
+If you’ve been looking into ways to improve the climate control of your home, increase privacy or are simply looking at options for windows, you’ve no doubt come across home window tints.
+And you may have wondered, what installing window film can do for your home.

 What is home window tinting?

 A home window tint, also known as solar window film, is a thin layer similar to what you find on car windows.
 Like car window tint, it can help block out ultraviolet rays from the sun, helping to control the flow of heat through your windows.

 If you’re already familiar with older versions of window tint, you may have passed on the idea — once upon a time, your options were limited and aesthetically lacking.
 Newer technology has allowed for advances in the product, making the options less visible and more effective.

 Today, you can choose from the classic mirrored solar film, which of course still offers the greatest privacy and HVAC efficiency.
 Or you can select from a wide range of films that are nearly invisible, including colored and shaded.

 With rising heating and cooling costs, anything that improves energy efficiency is worthy of an evaluation as a homeowner.
 Consider window film to block sun heat.
 Solar film is beneficial to your climate control year-round.
 In the summer, it keeps the sun’s rays from warming your home substantially.
 In the winter, the extra layer helps retain more heat.
 You’ll stay warmer in the winter and cooler in the summer using less power.

 Depending on the particular form of window tinting you choose, you may also benefit from an increase in privacy.
 Like car window tints, a dark or reflective film can help keep someone outside from looking in, while preserving your visibility from inside the house.